atidyshirt/University/COSC265/notes.md

 | circle                   | represents multiple subclasses below parent                 |
 | Double lines (Relations) | represents that there need to be plow both ways             |

+##### Shit I need to know

+An attribute can be associated with the relationship diamond when it shows an association between two particular entities.

+A week entity type can only have **One Partial Key**, in some cases it can be a composite attribute if a set of attributes is required for unique identification

+The values of completeness constraint are **Total / Partial**.

+An entity type has a multivalued attribute, then there are some entities of this type that have more than one value for that attribute.

+A week entity type participates in the identifying relationship type **always totally*.